 Here's how Adjust uses device matching with advertising IDs and with Android Click with referrer matching:

 Probabilistic matching is Adjust's secondary attribution method.
 We use device details to attribute installs to clicks and impressions with matching characteristics.

-Adjust uses DeviceAtlas to enrich and verify device details like:
+Adjust uses DeviceAtlas to enrich and verify device details such as:

-- User agent (e.g., browser and operating system)
+- User agent (for example, browser and operating system)

-Since some of these details can change (e.g., IP address), probabilistic matching is most reliable over short time periods.
+Since some of these details can change (for example, IP address), probabilistic matching is the most reliable over short time periods.
 Adjust only attributes a click or impression if all of these details match with the install.

 Reattribution is when an inactive user engages with a retargeting campaign, returns to your app, and gets assigned a new attribution source in Adjust.
 We reattribute users through clicks, deeplink reattribution, and impressions.

 Adjust records an impression when a user views your mobile ad.
 You can turn on (or turn off) impression-based attribution in your Adjust dashboard anytime.
 We only consider impressions for attribution when there are no eligible clicks.